 Top 10 Things to Do in the Scottish Highlands on a First Visit

-As you travel through the indescribably beautiful Scottish Highlands, 'oohs' and 'aahs' roll off the tongue with blissful abandon.
-Here's a handy checklist of top things to see and do for a first-time visitor to the region.
+As you travel through the indescribably beautiful Scottish Highlands, ‘oohs’ and ‘aahs’ roll off the tongue with blissful abandon.
+Tick off these top things to see and do.

 Ten top things to do in the Scottish Highlands